crankin/kingjoe/content/journal/7-april-2023-am.md

 “What were you listening to,” I asked?
 “Bob Marley!” said Iou.

-I laughed, and told them I appreciate Marley, even got to see him play back at Harvard stadium a year or so before he died.
+I laughed, and told them I appreciate Marley, even got to see him play back at Harvard Stadium a year or so before he died.

 Bob Marley, a pair of lovers, and seclusion in a tropical paradise called Paris.

-It’s almost 6:30am.
+It’s almost 6:30am AM.
 The dark water has not yet turned the bright and magnificent turquoise of day, but you can tell it’s coming.
 The whitecaps cannot be seen at the southern tip of Wood Island, where Iou and I snorkeled for an hour and a half yesterday.

 High cumulus clouds, still violet.
 Their crowns, touched with chiffon pinks and traces of magenta, ring the island, ring the lagoon, from the northern peninsula and London, around the almost circular lagoon to the south east and Poland.